wikimedia/operations-debs-varnish4/doc/sphinx/include/varnishncsa_options.rst

 	When writing output to a file, append to it rather than overwrite it.

+-b

+	Log backend requests.
+If -c is not specified, then only backend requests will trigger log lines.

+-c

+	Log client requests.
+This is the default.
+If -b is specified, then -c is needed to also log client requests

 -C

 	Do all regular expression and string matching caseless.

 -d

-	Start processing log records at the head of the log instead of the tail.
+	Process log records at the head of the log and exit.

 -D